- Gear Units

 - Regulation of speed and torque at low speeds and when stalling

-- Only a standard power cable is required without any additional wires or shielding
+- Only a standard power cable is required without any additional cores or shielding

 - Rotating plug connector with quick lock

 - Spring-loaded holding brake (optional)

 With up to 96 percent efficiency, the STOBER lean motor corresponds to the IE5 efficiency class.
 Asynchronous motors usually only achieve similar efficiency by using more or higher quality materials, like copper.
 These motors end up being significantly larger and heavier as a result.
 The future-proof Lean motors allow engineers to design smaller drives, dimension the machine itself smaller and reduce the installation area.
 Users save energy and reduce the costs for the components.
 Compared to an asynchronous motor with incremental encoder, the Lean motor can regulate more dynamically and efficiently thanks to its greatly reduced flywheel mass.